operator-framework/operator-sdk/website/content/en/docs/best-practices/pod-security-standards.md

 **Attention** If you need to use the labels to define the Pod/Container(s) installed by OLM (Operator itself) via the CSV are Privileged then, that means set the labels under the `spec.install.spec.deployments`. (_not in the CSV labels on top of the file_)

 #### How can I verify my manifest?
-How to check what are the policy configured on them?
+How do I check what policy is configured?

 To verify the policy of your Pod/Container(s) you might to use a [Kind](https://kind.sigs.k8s.io/docs/user/quick-start/) cluster as described in the [K8s documentation](https://kubernetes.io/docs/tutorials/security/cluster-level-pss/).